RgbTrouw/Qs-Messenger/README.md

 - Clear messages function not yet implemented.

 - Some file/folder paths inherited a debian package installer format.
 This is a publishing error.
-Thus "/usr/local/share/QsMessengerServer/avatars/" would have to become "./avatars".
+Thus paths containing "/usr/local/share/QsMessengerServer/avatars/" would have to become "./avatars".